-The Collieries of Ferryhill were situated at Mainsforth to the east and at East Howle along the road north from Cleves Cross.
+The Collieries of Ferryhill were situated at Mainsforth to the east of the railway and at East Howle to the north of Ferryhill.
 Mainsforth Colliery operated from 1873 to 1968 and its owners included the Mainsforth Coal Company, the Carlton Iron Company and Dorman Long.
 East Howle Colliery operated from 1872 to 1905 and its owners also included the Carlton Iron Company.

-Ferryhill’s most recent and best known colliery was the Dean and Chapter colliery named from being on lands belonging to Durham Cathedral which were worked from 1905 to 1966.
+Ferryhill’s most recent and best-known colliery was the Dean and Chapter Colliery just north west of the town on the west side of the Great North Road.
+It was named from being on lands belonging to Durham Cathedral which were worked from 1905 to 1966.
 The colliery was initially owned by Bolckow and Vaughan, later by Dorman Long and then in 1947 along with all other British collieries was nationalised and came under the ownership of the National Coal Board.

 There were never any major disasters at the Dean and Chapter Colliery as there were at many other collieries throughout the region but it still managed to claim the lives of 177 men during its 61 year working life.
 The colliery site is now marked by the Dean and Chapter Industrial Estate on the north side of Ferryhill.

 A curious memorial to an accident with a colliery connection is the memorial to a Ferryhill Colliery Overman called William Walton.
 His memorial is located close to the war memorial and Town Hall.
 Walton died after he was electrocuted in 1906.

 He was coming home from work when he found two boys trying to play with live electrical wires hanging from a pole and he intervened to save them but it cost him his own life.
 Ferryhill and Ferryhill Station seem to have had a rather touching tendency to honour relatively ordinary men who died in tragic circumstances with grand monuments to their memory.